 Duke follows Leadership in Energy and Environmental Design (LEED) certification standards, with the goal of LEED Silver for all new construction and renovations.
 As of spring 2019, Duke had over 48 buildings on campus that are LEED certified or registered for certification.
 This represents over 30% of the university's total square footage.

 Green Building: Past, Present, and Future

 In 1993, Duke adopted its first Design Guidelines, which contained elements of sustainable design.
 This guideline has been updated over the past couple decades to include language that promotes LEED guidelines and life cycle cost analysis.

-Some examples of sustainable building on campus includes French Family Science Center (LEED Silver), School of Nursing (LEED Silver), Duke Lemur Center (LEED Silver), East Campus Steam Plant (LEED Gold), Marine Lab’s Pilkey Research Laboratory (LEED Gold), and Environment Hall (LEED Platinum).
+Some examples of sustainable building on campus includes French Family Science Center (LEED Silver), School of Nursing (LEED Silver), Duke Lemur Center (LEED Silver), East Campus Steam Plant (LEED Gold), Marine Lab’s Pilkey Research Laboratory (LEED Gold), and Grainger Hall (LEED Platinum).

 Sustainable Building 101

 Sustainable design on campus helps Duke reduce energy and water use, builds community within and around buildings, fosters healthy ecosystems locally, and saves money for Duke University.

 From the planning of the building to cutting the ribbon on opening day, Duke considers how sustainability can be incorporated.

 When siting the building, Duke aims to preserve Duke’s natural landscapes and minimize environmental impact from tree protection zones during construction to planting native species after construction concludes.